glorpen/CompassConnector/README.rst

 When loaded CompassConnector replaces internal compass methods and delegates them to another app.
 Communication is passed through STDOUT/STDIN as JSON.
 It is up to remote connector to provide needed files/urls.

-So, through connector you can make scss support:
+So, through connector you can make your scss assets support:

 - multiple images/css/fonts dir
 - assets in different bundles/modules/plugins (choose one used in your app :) )
 - asset url routing from your app
 - detecting scss file dependencies (inlined fonts, images, @imports)
+- loading compass plugins with given version

 Official repositories
 =====================